aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/adjustvalue/_index.md

 ```

-Returns or sets ajustment value "as is".
+Returns or sets adjustment value "as is".
 Read/write long.

 **Returns:**
 long